 She didn’t seem all too pleased to have me bother her with such an inane task, but she walked over anyway and asked me the author’s last name.
 I offered it and specified the genre, and if she could perhaps tell me where the poetry section is that would help.
 This is when she turned to me and said, “Honestly, there’s no separation for specific genres in this section.
 It’s all just by author, so if you don’t see it in the B’s, it’s not here.”

 Naturally, I was annoyed at this attitude, but I tried to remain polite anyway and reiterated my predicament of all the books being in disarray and out of order.
 At this, she took a glance back at the books, shrugged her shoulders and said, “Yeah, no one really worries about keeping up this section.”
 With that, she walked away.

 My mother was with me, and I couldn’t help but look at her with so much fury in my eyes.
 I’d been in the store’s restrooms and even those were in better condition than the Spanish language section.

 I get it.
 It’s a niche audience, they’re not big sellers, and probably not that many people browse the area on a daily basis.
-But it’s still a part of your store, and every customer should matter, no matter what their background or language they speak.
-And yes, that kind of blasé attitude toward those books is a personal affront to those customers.
+But it’s still a part of the store, and every customer should matter, no matter what their background or language they speak.
+That kind of blasé attitude toward such books is a personal affront to those customers.
 It’s telling us we don’t matter.

-Fast forward to last week, which was about a month later, and the optimist in me said, Go ahead and check it out again.
+Fast forward a few weeks later, and the optimist in me said, Go ahead and check it out again.
 I still didn’t find any books by Bécquer, but there were now four full cases with Spanish books, labels that read Ficción and Religión, and they were alphabetized properly.
 I smiled at my mom.
 It’s not perfect, but it’s a step in the right direction.